-The investigator will maintain complete and accurate study documentation in a separate file.
-Study documentation may include medical records, records detailing the progress of the study for each subject, signed informed consent forms, drug disposition records, correspondence with the EC and the study monitor/responsible party, enrollment and screening information, CRFs, SAE reports (SAERs), laboratory reports (if applicable), home treatment records (if available), and data clarifications requested by the responsible party.
+The investigator will maintain complete and accurate paper format study documentation in a separate file.
+Study documentation may include information defined as "source data" (see Section 9.4.1) records detailing the progress of the study for each subject, signed informed consent forms, correspondence with the EC and the study monitor/MAH, enrollment and screening information, CRFs, SAE reports (SAERs), laboratory reports (if applicable), subject diaries or home treatment records (if used), , and data clarifications requested by the MAH.